 Get the facts about graduate studies at Florida Tech

 Florida Tech students benefit from a close-knit academic community and small student-to-faculty ratio, something not usually found at the average planetary science college.

-This is unique when you consider that we are one of the largest earth and space science programs in the U.S., in terms of the number of undergraduate degrees awarded annually.
+This is unique when you consider that we are one of the largest earth and space science programs in the US in terms of the number of undergraduate degrees awarded annually.
 This is high praise from the American Institute of Physics for Florida Tech and an important reason to consider enrolling in our planetary science program.
-In fact, Florida Tech is one of only a few universities in the world to offer a bachelor's degree in planetary science.
-The unique program and fresh new curriculum make Florida Tech an exciting option for students interested in studying planetary science at college.
+In fact, Florida Tech is one of only a few universities in the world to offer a BS in Planetary Science.
+The unique program and innovative curriculum make Florida Tech an exciting option for students interested in studying planetary science.

-Another reason why Florida Tech is a great college is its faculty.
+Another reason Florida Tech is a great college is its faculty.
 Florida Tech faculty members are top research scientists who truly care about student success.
-Our professors give the highest priorities to both teaching and research, which involve real-world applications.
-There are many opportunities for research, which gives students a chance to develop a strong working relationship with their professors in a hands-on learning environment.
+Our professors give their highest priorities to both teaching and research, which involve real-world applications.
+There are many opportunities for research, which give students a chance to develop a strong working relationship with their professors in a hands-on learning environment.

 Internships are an exciting and hands-on way for Florida Tech students to gain experience in the workplace while still completing their degree.
 These valuable learning opportunities build skills and add valuable references to your resume that equips you for future planetary science internships and employment.
-Students looking for planetary science internships find opportunities at many local and international organizations.
-Some of these companies and organizations are:
+Students looking for planetary science internships find opportunities at many local and international organizations, including: